epics-extensions/EPNix/doc/src/getting-started.md

 will build your top using your app from the Git remote repository specified in your flake inputs, and place the result under `./result`.

-But when developing your IOC, and can become cumbersome that Nix only tracks the remote repository of your app: you will probably want to do some temporary changes to your app, and test them before committing.
+But when developing your IOC, it can become cumbersome that Nix only tracks the remote repository of your app: you will probably want to do some temporary changes to your app, and test them before committing.